Guide To River Camping in Texas

 Guadalupe River - Guadalupe River State Park

 Located just a short drive from San Antonio and Austin, Guadalupe River is arguably Texas’s most well known.
 Four miles of river flows through the park and caters for a host of water activities.
-River revellers can swim, canoe, fish or go tubing.
+River revelers can swim, canoe, fish, or go tubing.

 Frio River - Garner State Park

 River campers can enjoy the beautiful scenery and all the activities mentioned above.
 Paddle boating is just another activity that is immensely popular in this area.
 While embracing the crystal clear beauty of the Frio, you can set up camp in one of the many campsites available within the park.

 Sabinal River - Lost Maples State Natural Area

 However, there are still over thirty standard campsites to choose from.
 The Sabinal River is one of the most beautiful waterways in the entire state.
-Each fall countless people come to see the renowned fall colour.
+Each fall countless people come to see the renowned fall color.

 However, all year round river camping enthusiasts can take in the incredible wildlife and the breathtaking, steep canyon walls that highlight the river’s beauty.
 Activity-wise it’s much of the same.
 Lots of fun, lots of hikes, lots of activities and never enough time.